awsdocs/aws-opsworks-user-guide/doc_source/gettingstarted-cookbooks-community-cookbooks.md

 Finally, update the cookbook to use functionality provided in an external cookbook provided by the Chef community\.
 The external cookbook that you will use for this walkthrough is available through the [Chef Supermarket](https://supermarket.chef.io/), a popular location for accessing external Chef cookbooks\.
 This external cookbook provides a custom resource that lets you download and install applications, similar to what you did in [Step 4: Update the Cookbook to Install a Package](gettingstarted-cookbooks-install-package.md)\.
 However, this resource can install web applications and other application types in addition to packages\.

 When a cookbook depends on another cookbook, you must specify a dependency on the other cookbook\.
 To declare and manage cookbook dependencies, we recommend that you use a tool called Berkshelf\.
-To complete this step, install Berkshelf on your local workstation by following the instructions at [Berkshelf](http://berkshelf.com/)\.
+For more information about how to install Berkshelf on your local workstation, see [About Berkshelf](https://docs.chef.io/berkshelf.html) on the Chef website\.

 After you install Berkshelf, follow these procedures to declare the cookbook dependency and then create a recipe that calls the resource in the external cookbook: